-- "Multiplication always results in a larger number." - "In fractions, the largest denominator is the largest fraction." - "A right triangle means the 90 degree angle is on the right side of the shape." - "Because you add the tops and the bottoms, 2/7 + 3/7 = 5/14."
+- "Multiplication always results in a larger number." - "In fractions, the largest denominator is the largest fraction." - "A right triangle means the 90 degree angle is on the right side of the shape." - "Because you add the tops and the bottoms, 2/7 + 3/7 = 5/14." - "An equal sign means the answer follows."

-In the resource, Mathematics Curriculum Topic Study, guiding questions for student misconceptions can be found to help teachers reflect on their lesson preparation.
+In the resource, Mathematics Curriculum Topic Study, guiding guestions for student misconceptions can be found to help teachers reflect on their lesson preparation.
 For example: